 How does literature reflect our history, culture, and values?
-In this survey approach to the study of literature, students will be able to closely read and comprehend a variety of works, primarily from Progressive Era to the beginning of the 21st Century, such as To Kill a Mockingbird and The Catcher in the Rye.
+In this survey approach to the study of literature, students will closely read and comprehend a variety of works such as To Kill a Mockingbird and The Catcher in the Rye.
 Students will also read a play by William Shakespeare.
-Students will be able to analyze how different authors of this era address similar themes and topics.
-Students will use Late American works to analyze how different authors address similar themes and topics and build their knowledge of language conventions by studying grammar and vocabulary.
-Additionally, students will be able to write based on research for a range of tasks.
-Collaboration through technology will be used to enhance students' understanding of Late American Literature.
+There will be an emphasis on analysis of how different authors address similar themes and topics.
+Students will build their knowledge of language conventions by studying grammar and vocabulary.
+Additionally, students will learn to write based on research for a range of tasks.
+Students will use technology to present new knowledge and ideas in a collaborative manner.
 This level is designed to meet the needs of students with varying abilities.